-LEARNZ virtual field trips provide a unique experience for students and teachers in New Zealand schools and an essential part of every LEARNZ field trip is written text, along with other resource material such as photos, videos and audios.
+LEARNZ virtual field trips provide a unique experience for students and teachers in New Zealand schools and an essential part of every LEARNZ field trip is written text, along with other resource material such as photos, videos, audios and web conferences.

 A LEARNZ web page is constructed to scaffold reading for students.
 The following example demonstrates one way that teachers can use the special features of a LEARNZ Background page to help support student reading.

-After looking over the list of Features, below, we suggest you take a second look at Memorial Park - not just a roading project as if you were a student to become more familiar with these features.
+After looking over the list of Features, below, we suggest you take a second look at Water Use as if you were a student to become more familiar with these features.
 Follow the steps in the Suggested Reading Scaffold section, below, to see how you can further support literacy development by using LEARNZ.
 (Hint: Display this web page side-by-side with the above web page ).

 - Listen.
-Clicking the headphones link at the top of the page plays a recording of the content being read by one of our LEARNZ teachers.
+Clicking the play arrow icon link at the top of the page plays a recording of the content being read by one of our LEARNZ teachers.
 Unlike with automated options, New Zealand students will appreciate the familiarity of the accent and how the reading flows smoothly over technical words and common Māori words.

 - Enlarge photos.
 Clicking any photo on the right displays an enlargement and caption.
 By hovering the mouse over the left or right side of each photo, students can navigate forward or back through the enlargements.